Beyond Procedure: Substantive Fairness in Conformal Prediction: Introduction

 In this work, we move beyond viewing CP as a standalone operation to analyze the \emph{holistic} decision-making pipeline.
 While ultimate fairness is defined by substantive outcomes, procedural choices within CP play a critical role in shaping these results.
 We aim to uncover the specific connections between procedural properties and substantive fairness, enabling the design of procedures that positively influence downstream equity.
 By evaluating fairness as an emergent property of the entire pipeline, we can distinguish between procedural metrics that are merely performative and those that genuinely drive fair outcomes.

 Our main contributions are threefold:\\ \textbf{Scalable LLM-in-the-loop fairness evaluation.} To overcome the resource constraints of human-subject experiments, we leverage large language models (LLMs) in an evaluation protocol that approximates human decision behavior.
 We validate that this evaluator produces results comparable to human-in-the-loop benchmarks, enabling us to scale our analysis of substantive fairness across a broader range of datasets and algorithms than prior work.\\ \textbf{Connecting procedural properties to substantive fairness.} We explicitly map the relationships between procedural CP metrics and substantive outcomes.
 Crucially, we find that \emph{Equalized Set Size} correlates strongly with improved substantive fairness, whereas the standard goal of \emph{Equalized Coverage} often has negative effects.
 This insight shifts the design objective from coverage parity to set size parity.\\ \textbf{Theoretical and empirical validation of Label-Clustered CP.} Guided by the connection between set sizes and substantive fairness, we analyze Label-Clustered CP.
 We derive a theoretical upper bound decomposing the set size disparity into interpretable components.
-Experimentally, we confirm that Label-Clustered CP reduces set size disparity more effectively than marginal or group-conditional approaches, and consistently achieves the best substantive fairness results in our evaluations.
+Experimentally, we confirm that Label-Clustered CP reduces set size disparity more effectively than marginal or group-conditional approaches, and offers an effective balance between prediction-set usefulness and substantive fairness across our evaluations.